 Several applications now feature the fuel filter as part of the fuel pump module assembly, which is located inside the tank.
 For these vehicles, a faulty or clogged fuel filter generally indicates problems with the fuel pump as well.
-Some of these you can replace the fuel filter by itself but most you have to replace the complete fuel pump module assembly.
+For some of these, you can just replace the fuel filter by itself but for most, you have to replace the complete fuel pump module assembly.

 How Do I Replace An External Fuel Filter?